 - It is not really necessary for the purpose of this survey to count the number of habitable room in each house.
 A representative sample survey will do.

 - The demarcation of sub-areas and measurement of their areas are to be carried out.

-- The peoples living in the area are to be determined for each block.
+- The people living in the area are to be determined for each block.
 This should be done by direct sample survey.

 - Frequent revision of info.obtained from the population density survey.